 Students in the accelerated undergraduate program are not required to complete the physical education activity requirement or the chapel requirement in the core.
 In addition, students in this program may substitute a 3-hour non-laboratory course for the 4-hour course.
-Also, students in this program, of necessity, are exempt from the chapel requirement.
 In order to be classified as a student in this program, the student will be non-residential and more than 50 percent of the classes must be taken at night in the Accelerated Degree Program format.